 The creators of the DRC looked to working models of community mediation centres established in Ithaca, New York and at the University of Missouri-Columbia to help formulate their plans for a centre that would provide both training to volunteer mediators, and to provide free mediation services for the Middlesex County.

 In 2006, the DRC combined with the leadership and administrative support of Community Legal Services, which has led to a growth of DRC involvement in the London-Middlesex community.
-The organization is now supervised by CLS Review Counsel Doug Ferguson and Margaret Capes.
+The organization is now supervised by CLS Review Counsel Doug Ferguson.

 In 2014, the DRC was very proud to launch the 810 Court Project.
 DRC interns now attend the London Courthouse to offer mediation as an alternative to parties who are seeking or defending peace bonds.